 This course will provide an introductory exploration of career development across the lifespan, career counseling theories, assessments relevant to career counseling, and occupational information sources.
 The course will allow students opportunity to role play, consider case studies, and create a career intervention for a chosen population.
-Pre-requisites: CN 635.
 (3 credits, 8 weeks)